Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 When you think about why buying life insurance is important, you probably think of financially protecting your family and loved ones in your life when you pass away.
 With life insurance in place, you can help ensure financial support for those that matter most.
 But have you spent time reviewing your life policy and ensuring it still meets your needs since purchasing it?

+We recommend reviewing your life insurance every year.
 Having the right coverage in place means less for you — and those you care for — to worry about.
-That’s why we recommend an annual life insurance review.
 Because so much can happen in 12 short months, it's important to make sure your policy is right for you and your family today.

-To get you started, we’ve put together a list of 10 key reasons why you should review your life policies every year.
+To get you started, we’ve put together a list of 9 key reasons why you should review your life insurance policies every year.

 Reviewing your life insurance every year helps make sure your policies are up to date and that additional coverage is added if needed.
 If you do choose to add additional coverage, in most cases you’ll need to apply for — and then purchase — a new policy.
 Because term and whole life insurance premiums typically increase as you age, the new rate may be higher for the additional policy.

 Use the opportunity to adjust coverage to your needs or make changes to any details on file.
-This brings us to the number one reason you should annually review your life insurance:
+This brings us to the number one reason you should annually review your life insurance policy:

-Your beneficiaries are the people or entities you’ve selected to receive your life insurance benefit.
+Your beneficiaries are the people or entities you’ve selected to receive your life insurance death benefit.

-Your annual life insurance review should always include a beneficiary checkup.
-Take this opportunity to add, remove or change your designations due to any big life events (e.g., birth, marriage, divorce) that occurred over the past year or any changes in how you wish the proceeds from the life insurance death benefit to be distributed.
+Your annual life insurance policy review should always include a beneficiary checkup.
+Take this opportunity to add, remove or change your designations due to any big life events (e.g. marriage, divorce, death of named beneficiary) that occurred over the past year or any changes in how you wish the proceeds from the life insurance death benefit to be distributed.
 Doing so will help make the claims process easier when your loved ones need it most.

 As you welcome new members to the family, it's important to update your life insurance.
 From final expenses to loss of income, your coverage should always meet your growing needs.

 You may also want to consider a DreamSecure Children’s Whole Life Insurance policy.
-With it, your child will have coverage that can be added to as they grow.*
+With it, there is the opportunity to purchase more coverage as your children grown.*

 In the pursuit of your dreams, landing a job you've been hoping for is a big step.
 The right opportunity can open many doors and bring you closer to bigger goals.

 After a promotion, or when you start a new job, check in with your agent to make sure your policy still meets your needs.
-It's important to account for extra income and any changes in your employer-based life insurance policy, too.
+It's important to account for extra income.

-It’s always a good idea to bring an updated monthly budget to your annual life insurance review.
+It’s always a good idea to have an updated monthly budget when you review your life insurance.
 Having a full scope of your finances can help provide needed relief to your beneficiaries.

-Things may have changed for your parents, result in assisted living, or them moving in to your home.
+Things may have changed for your parents, resulting in a move to an assisted living facility or moving into your home.
 This could mean taking on a greater monthly financial load.

 If this is true for your family, it's important to consider adding coverage for increased costs.
 You may also want to consider final expense coverage for your elderly parents at the time of your review.